All Episodes

 And that's nowhere more true than the case of property rights.

-liberal law professors have tried to present property rights as something that's of interest only the people who uh own a lot of property.
+Liberal judges and liberal law professors have tried to present property rights as something that's of interest to only the people who own a lot of property.

 Oh, absolutely.

-And it's uh it's also a way in which politicians can increase the uh amount of taxes they can collect by getting rid of uh m moderate income people in a given uh neighborhood, uh destroying the the the that neighborhood and then allowing uh you know something like hotels and casinos to to be built there, because th this will bring in more tax money, which the politicians can then use to get themselves re-elected.
+And it's also a way in which politicians can increase the amount of taxes they can collect by getting rid of moderate income people in a given neighborhood, destroying that neighborhood, and then allowing something like hotels and casinos to be built there because this will bring in more tax money, which the politicians can then use to get themselves re-elected.

-I'm uh absolutely and because the amount of liberty that exists in the world is because of United States.
+And because the amount of liberty that exists in the world is because of the United States.

-The that that's true, and I uh but I think someone like Obama sees his role is that of putting us in line with uh the other welfare states of Europe, uh because right now, as long as there's the United States, people who don't like what's done in their own country, whether it's uh the health care or whatever, uh they can come to the United States.
+Because right now, as long as there's the United States, people who don't like what's done in their own country, whether it's the health care or whatever, they can come to the United States.

-People who are in business can uh invest in the United States.
+People who are in business can invest in the United States.

-But if if the United States gets uh goes the same way, then they sealed off all those avenues.
+But if the United States goes the same way, then they sealed off all those avenues.

 That's right.

-And matter of fact, in response to some of the columns I've written on on health care, I've gotten letters from Canadians saying please preserve a free mar a relatively free market in health care in the United States, or else where will we Canadians go?
+And matter of fact, in response to some of the columns I've written on healthcare, I've gotten letters from Canadians saying, please preserve a relatively free market in healthcare in the United States, or else, where will we Canadians go?

-Yeah, uh if they if they destroy the the health system of the United States, as it's been destroyed elsewhere, uh we can't just go to Mexico when we get sick.
+Yeah, if they destroy the health system of the United States as it's been destroyed elsewhere, we can't just go to Mexico when we get sick.

 It doesn't work that way.

-Hey, Tom, it it has been a delight uh uh talking to you, and I'm very, very sure the uh Rush audience feel the same way.
+Hey, Tom, it has been a delight talking to you, and I'm very, very sure the Rush audience feels the same way.

-And uh once again, your book is available dismantling America, and you're coming out with a revision to uh basic economics in January.
+And once again, your book is available, Dismantling America, and you're coming out with a revision to basic economics in January.

 Yes.